The unreasonable effectiveness of the $n \Sigma v$ approximation: Equivalence to n-Sigma-v in an ensemble average

 \section{Equivalence to \texorpdfstring{$\nsv$}{n-Sigma-v} in an ensemble average}

 A system with closed orbits and non-destructive collisions, may sometimes have a much greater collision rate than the ergodic rate $\nsv$, and sometimes have no collisions at all.
-In this appendix we show that in an ensemble average, which is an average over all possible realizations of a distribution, the rate of collisions is precisely equal to the ergodic calculation.
-This result can be understood intuitively since in an ensemble average, the probability of encountering a particle in a volume $dV$ is $ndV$, which is similar to the ergodic hypothesis used in the $\nsv$ calculation.
+In this appendix we show that in an ensemble average, \REVDEL{which is an average over all possible realizations of a distribution,} the rate of collisions is precisely equal to the ergodic rate $\nsv$.

-The idea of the proof is that any distribution can be written as a sum or an integral over $\delta$-functions, each representing a discrete particle.
-If we prove equivalence for a collision of two particles, represented by two orbits with $\delta$-functions, then equivalence will be proven for a general distribution.
-Then, let us consider the problem of two particles, each in its own orbit.
-The $\nsv$ calculation of total collision rate is

-The integrand only contributes at the intersection region, so we can assume that the trajectories of the two particles are the straight lines continued from the intersection.
-Let us choose our coordinate system such that particle 1 moves along the $x$ axis, and particle 2's velocity is in the $x-y$ plane, at an angle $\alpha$ from $\hat{x}$.
-Let us define the origin as the location of particle 1 in the point of closest approach to particle 2's trajectory.
-Then, the particles' distributions can be written

-where $\Delta$ is the distance between the trajectories at the closest point, $v_i$ are the particles' velocities and $T_i$ their periods.
-As it is, equation~\ref{eq:nsv_two_particles_integral} will give zero collision rate for $\Delta \ne 0$.
-This is because when the distributions change on a scale smaller than $\sqrt{\Sigma}$, $\nsv$ should actually be written as an integral of particle flux through the cross-section.